Bob Frizzell Award – February 15

 The Distinguished Service award is intended to provide a systematic means for recognizing and rewarding excellence in job performance for all bargaining unit members who have complete five years of full-time experience at Johnson County Community College.

-For more details about the award and application Distinguished Service Award packet
+For more details about the award and application, see the Distinguished Service application.

 The Emeritus: Professor/Counselor is to recognize and reward a bargaining unit retiree for outstanding teaching and job performance and service to the college; in particular: